ddzik19/python-test/README.md

 # Structure
 We have one main function that is responsible for the whole app.
 In this function we call all of the other functions and display menus.
 Doing it this way makes it easy to read and navigate through.
 It has a clear nice flow.

 I tried to build the app in a way that would allow us to add more cars into the cars json and not have to worry about having to refactor any code.
-Therefore the sub menus where we print information about the car models and makes, we use a for loop to iterate through teh necessary information and get rid of any duplicates.
+Therefore the sub menus where we print information about the car models and makes, we use a for loop to iterate through the necessary information and get rid of any duplicates.

 ### Link
 Here is the link to the public repository on my GitHub page: [repo](https://github.com/ddzik19/python-test)